-(e-6) Whenever a person who has been convicted of an offense is granted a certificate of eligibility for expungement by the Prisoner Review Board which specifically authorizes 1 2 expungement, he or she may, upon verified petition to the Chief 3 Judge of the circuit where the person had been convicted, any judge of the circuit designated by the Chief Judge, or in 5 counties of less than 3,000,000 inhabitants, the presiding trial judge at the petitioner's trial, have a court order 6 entered expunging the record of arrest from the official 7 8 records of the arresting authority and order that the records 9 of the circuit court clerk and the Department be sealed until 10 further order of the court upon good cause shown or as otherwise provided herein, and the name of the petitioner 11 12 obliterated from the official index requested to be kept by the 13 circuit court clerk under Section 16 of the Clerks of Courts 14 Act in connection with the arrest and conviction for the 15 offense for which he or she had been granted the certificate 16 but the order shall not affect any index issued by the circuit 17 court clerk before the entry of the order.
-All records sealed by the Department may be disseminated by the Department only as 18 19 required by this Act or to the arresting authority, a law 20 enforcement agency, the State's Attorney, and the court upon a later arrest for the same or similar offense or for the purpose 21 22 of sentencing for any subsequent felony.
-Upon conviction for 23 any subsequent offense, the Department of Corrections shall 24 have access to all expunged records of the Department 25 pertaining to that individual.
-Upon entry of the order of 26 expungement, the circuit court clerk shall promptly mail a copy of the order to the person who was granted the certificate of eligibility for expungement.
+(e-6) Whenever a person who has been convicted of an offense is granted a certificate of eligibility for expungement by the Prisoner Review Board which specifically authorizes expungement, he or she may, upon verified petition to the Chief Judge of the circuit where the person had been convicted, any judge of the circuit designated by the Chief Judge, or in counties of less than 3,000,000 inhabitants, the presiding trial judge at the petitioner's trial, have a court order entered expunging the record of arrest from the official records of the arresting authority and order that the records of the circuit court clerk and the Department be sealed until further order of the court upon good cause shown or as otherwise provided herein, and the name of the petitioner obliterated from the official index requested to be kept by the circuit court clerk under Section 16 of the Clerks of Courts Act in connection with the arrest and conviction for the offense for which he or she had been granted the certificate but the order shall not affect any index issued by the circuit court clerk before the entry of the order.
+All records sealed by the Department may be disseminated by the Department only as required by this Act or to the arresting authority, a law enforcement agency, the State's Attorney, and the court upon a later arrest for the same or similar offense or for the purpose of sentencing for any subsequent felony.
+Upon conviction for any subsequent offense, the Department of Corrections shall have access to all expunded records of the Department pertaining to that individual.
+Upon entry of the order of expungement, the circuit court clerk shall promptly mail a copy of the order to the person who was granted the certificate of eligibility for expungement.

-- (f) Subject to available funding, the Illinois Department of Corrections shall conduct a study of the impact of sealing, especially on employment and recidivism rates, utilizing a random sample of those who apply for the sealing of their criminal records under Public Act 93-211.
+(f) Subject to available funding, the Illinois Department of Corrections shall conduct a study of the impact of sealing, especially on employment and recidivism rates, utilizing a random sample of those who apply for the sealing of their criminal records under Public Act 93-211.
 At the request of the Illinois Department of Corrections, records of the Illinois Department of Employment Security shall be utilized as appropriate to assist in the study.
 The study shall not disclose any data in a manner that would allow the identification of any particular individual or employing unit.
-The study shall be made available to the General Assembly no later than September 1, 2010. - (g) Immediate Sealing. - (1) Applicability.
-Notwithstanding any other provision of this Act to the contrary, and cumulative with any rights expungement or sealing of criminal records, this subsection authorizes the immediate sealing of criminal records of adults and of minors prosecuted as adults. - (2) Eligible Records.
-Arrests or charges not initiated by arrest resulting in acquittal or dismissal with prejudice, except as excluded by subsection (a)(3)(B), that occur on or after January 1, 2018 (the effective date of Public Act 100-282) this amendatory Act of the 100th General Assembly, may be sealed immediately if the petition is filed with the circuit court clerk on the same day and during the same hearing in which the case is disposed.
+The study shall be made available to the General Assembly no later than September 1, 2010.